 Dimitrios Dimopoulos received his bachelor degree in biology and his PhD from the Aristotle University of Thessaloniki.
 Since 1989, he has been involved in nature conservation and sustainable development working for environmental organizations.
 He is a member of the Board of ARCHELON an active Greek NGO.
 In 2006, he joined Piraeus Bank and today is the Director of the Sustainability Unit.
 His work involves drafting of sustainability policies and strategies, reduction of the Bank’s operational environmental footprint, management of environmental and climate risk, education and raising awareness on environmental and social aspects, participation in sustainability indices (extra-financial ratings) and organizations.
 He represents the Bank at UNEP FI.
 Recently he was involved in creating the Principles for Responsible Banking as member of a UNEP FI working group.
 He also participates in the EU Business @ Biodiversity Platform, a forum for dialogue and policy interface to discuss the links between business and biodiversity.

-Wendy Dobson is the Head of Group Policy Advocacy and Sustainability in Group Risk for Standard Bank.
+Wendy Dobson is the Group Head of Corporate Citizenship for Standard Bank.
 Prior to joining Standard Bank in 2009, Wendy held executive positions at the Department of Trade and Industry and the National Economic Development Labour Council (NEDLAC).
 She is an alumnus of the University of the Witwatersrand, with a BA Honours (Industrial Psychology), a Masters of Management Degree (Public and Development Management).
 Wendy recently completed a Masters of Arts (Applied Ethics for Professionals) focusing on the ethics of corporate lobbying.
 In her current role at Standard Bank, Wendy leads the bank’s approach to advocacy, stakeholder engagement, sustainability and shared value with the aim of building trust between the bank and its stakeholders.
 Her particular areas of interest are Business Ethics, Business and Society, Corporate Citizenship, and the political role of corporations in emerging markets.